When you make the decision to go online

 - Make sure that there is no noise from open windows, no music in the next room, ...

-- Don’t cut people short, weigh your words even more than in live meetings as there is a higher risk of being misunderstood online, ...
+3) Be disciplined during the meeting: don’t cut people short, weigh your words even more than in live meetings as there is a higher risk of being misunderstood online, ...

-- Nobody is to blame if there are connection problems or when the internet is down.
+4) Be tolerant and forgiving as nobody is to blame if there are connection problems or when the internet is down.
 This is the equivalent of the electricity being cut off during live events.
 In online environments also “Force Majeure” can happen and is unforeseeable, unavoidable and impossible to overcome.

 A Presence adviser will assist you with setting up a contingency plan to minimise disruption in such cases.